microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### StartsWith

-The `StartsWith` assertion method checks the field value starts with the specified prefix.
+The `StartsWith` assertion method checks the operand starts with the specified prefix.
+If the operand is an array of strings, only one string must start with the specified prefix.
 Optionally a case-sensitive compare can be used, however case is ignored by default.

 The following parameters are accepted: